jeronimomayorca/practice-anime/readme.md

-Hello! 👋🏻

-Here you will see a practice that I made with bootstrap grid.
+A practice that I made with bootstrap grid.

 I hope you enjoy seeing it!